 As time off adds up, it becomes more and more difficult to get started again.
 You begrudgingly squeeze yourself into your running bottoms – you no longer need to use the tie string round the waist – and you feel like you’ve failed.

-You are not a failure.
+But remember, you’re not a failure.
 Why wait until Monday?
 You can start again now – here’s how:

 Set yourself small goals: